MangoMirage/captain-kitty-one-ear/Archive-of-Idioms.md

 Inside the cave, the walls were lined with shelves carved from coral and driftwood, each holding books bound in eel-skin and squid ink.
 At the centre sat a desk made of polished shell, and behind it, the Archivist of Idioms: a monocled octopus with a velvet waistcoat and a voice like bubbling tea.

 “Welcome,” he said, adjusting his monocle with a tentacle.
-“This is the Archive of Idioms, where the truth behind every phrase is preserved—however peculiar.”
+“This is the Archive of Idioms, where the truth behind every phrase is preserved - however peculiar.”

 He gestured to a humming contraption beside him.
 “This is the Oxygenator.
 It keeps the books dry and readable.
 I must return to the sea shortly, but you are welcome to stay and explore.
 Just… don’t touch the machine.”